ColinM1966/R-code-for-SFD-training/README.md

 This is a series of R code used for downloading formatting and processing the CHELSA and NASA climate layers.
 The series A is for the CHELSA layers and B for the NASA layers.

+# A. CHELSA
+## Working with CHELSA Data
+### A.i.
+Download CHELSA Data
+Version 2.1 of the CHELSA data has a limited range of ESMs and SSPs available, to expand the range of ESMs or SSPs the data needs to be downloaded from CMIP6 using the code developed by [Karger 2021](https://gitlabext.wsl.ch/karger/chelsa_cmip6) The R version of Karger's code with modifications is reproduced here.

+### A.2.

 # B. NASA
 ## Working with NASA Data